 - (c) Represents expenses incurred as a result of our May 2013 stock option modification.
-Refer to Note 12 to our Consolidated Financial Statements, "Stock-Based Compensation," for further detail. - (d) Amounts represent reimbursement for out-of-pocket expenses that were paid to Bain Capital pursuant to the Advisory Agreement.
-Amounts are recorded in the line item "Selling, general and administrative expenses" in our Consolidated Statements of Income. - (e) Represents impairment charges on long-lived assets. - (f) Represents amounts charged for certain litigation.
+Refer to Note 12 to our Consolidated Financial Statements, "Stock-Based Compensation," for further detail. - (d) Represents impairment charges on long-lived assets. - (e) Represents amounts charged for certain litigation.